 ECO-ENGINEERED SEATTLE SEAWALL The seawall and piers along half of the Seattle waterfront have been enhanced with eco-engineering.
 Three changes to the original seawall include

-An overhead glass-block sidewalk (GB) to increase light to the water below to aid visually oriented juvenile salmon migration and feeding, and increase primary and secondary production, a raised intertidal habitat bench, (“marine mattress” – MM) to create a shallow water corridor for young salmon and substrate for epibenthic invertebrates (salmon prey), and textured seawall with shelves (TS) to increase invertebrate colonization.
+An overhead glass-block sidewalk (GB) to increase light to the water below to aid visually oriented juvenile salmon migration and feeding, and increase primary and secondary production, a raised intertidal habitat bench, (“marine mattress” – MM) to create a shallow water corridor for young salmon and substrate for epibenthic invertebrates (salmon prey), and a textured seawall with shelves (TS) to increase invertebrate colonization.
 In combination, these enhancements created an intertidal corridor, also known as the ‘salmon highway‘.

 HAS IT WORKED?
 We found that the eco-engineered seawall increased habitat value for juvenile salmon by increased under-pier light, feeding, and more homogenous distribution in nearshore pier habitats with eco-engineered enhancements (Sawyer et al. 2020).
 Using acoustics, salmon distributions were compared between restored sites (Toft et al. 2013), eco-engineered seawall sites, and original seawall sites.
 Juvenile salmon are 31 times less likely to be present under original pier habitats, and 11 less likely under eco-engineered habitats than in open habitats (Accola et al. 2022).
 High salmon densities along pier ends early in the year show many young salmon are avoiding pier habitats and swimming around the entirety of the pier, with unknown predation and bioenergetic costs.